How can you tell if reviews are fake?

-A 100% positive or negative review is a sign that the reviewer's intentions were not genuine.
-Warning signs to help you spot a false opinion.
-While it's impossible to know which company is responsible for a review, you can find clues in the style of the reviewer's profile.
-While there are many customers who use and review products for free immediately after their release date, this is far from the norm.
+This is usually a sign that the reviewer's intentions were not genuine.
+It's also important to look at the style of the reviewer's profile.
+While there are some customers who review products for free after their release date, this is not the norm.
+Another sign of a fake review is when the reviewer mentions another company's product in a negative review.

 Claudia Gribben